kamranahmedse/developer-roadmap/src/data/roadmaps/golang/content/101-go-advanced/102-types-and-type-assertions.md

-# Types and type assertions
+# Types, Type assertions and Type switches

 **Types** in Golang specify the data type that a valid Go variable can hold.
 Golang has four categories of Types including Basic, Aggregate, Reference, and Interface Types